A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 For advice on solar transferability, and to compare options for your home, please contact us.

-• This is a common misunderstanding–you should not owe your utility company a large bill at the end of the year.
 If the system is designed by experienced professionals, it should be sized to cover all your usage and with some buffer for future growth or hot summers.

 The main reasons that some customers receive big bills at the end of every 12 months are: